Call 01268 699305

 Children who are yet to consolidate their phonic knowledge or read at a minimum of 90 words per minute continue on the RWI phonics programme.

 The teaching of comprehension is continued in Key Stage Two through the Reciprocal Reading approach.
 Children work on one learning objective for the week that progressives in skills and the answers they ask and provide.
 Focusing on one learning objective a week, allows the children to deepen their understanding of the literature presented to them, looking to the mastery level.
 Furthermore, complexity in the reading materials provides challenge in vocabulary and the deepening of comprehension style questions.

 Our aim is to ensure the children’s understanding of the texts they are reading is in line with their ability to read fluently.
-Therefore, from Year one to Year six the children are taught a comprehension lesson once a week for half an hour.
+Therefore, children work on their comprehension skills throughout their time in school.
+In Year 3 to Year 6 children work with their teacher to learn comprehension skills that they then apply in other texts.
 This is delivered to the whole class and the children enjoy a range of fiction and non-fiction texts.
 The texts are read along which the children love!
 As a class, they unpick new vocabulary and phrases and learn how to answer comprehension style questions and record them.

 Please click on the link below to see an example of a text and comprehension style questions.

 We have support in place to provide further help to children, if required.
 Specific LSA’s are trained to deliver 1:1 RWI which is specific to an individual.
 The benefit of this is to allow all children to be working at their age appropriate level and by the end of their time in Key Stage one be a fluent and confident reader.

 Mrs Exley, our Librarian, spends quality time hearing children from Year two – six reading in our cosy, well-stocked library, which always has new lines added!
 This helps to boost children’s confidence, develop their language and interest to engage in a range of high quality literature/books.